Social Security Disability Denials and Next Steps

 - At Step Five, the final step, DDS will decide whether your Residual Functional Capacity is still sufficient for you to adapt to other, less-demanding jobs than those you have done over the past 15 years.
 They will take your age into account when making this determination.
 If DDS decides that, even though you cannot do your past relevant work, you can still do other jobs, then they will deny your claim at this final step.

 As you can likely see, the Social Security Disability system is a complicated, quirky, very specific set of rules and guidelines that can seem overwhelming to a novice.
 Your odds of success improve dramatically when you enlist the aid of a knowledgeable and experienced disability lawyer.

-The Riddle & Brantley disability law team, led by Board-Certified Specialist Scott Scurfield, has the resources and experience to give you the best chance of success after the initial rejection or denial of your claim.
+The Riddle & Brantley disability law team has the resources and experience to give you the best chance of success after the initial rejection or denial of your claim.